 As most of you know I am from Pennsylvania.
 I have always wanted to create a pattern for my home state.
 So now I can officially say that there is a PA state crochet pattern!

-This state pattern is perfect for those of you that are reading this pattern that live in PA, have relatives that live there or just want to make this as a gift for someone you know from there and even as a teaching tool.
+This state crochet pattern is perfect for those of you that live in PA, have relatives that live there or just want to make this as a gift for someone you know from there and even as a teaching tool.